Child Care Assistance Program (CCAP)

 What is the first step in the process?

-The first step is to fill out and submit the online eligibility form to DEEL.
-Next, wait for DEEL staff to contact you to begin the application process.
-At this time, there is a waitlist and you will be contacted when space becomes available.
-In the application process you will:
+The first step is to fill out and submit the online application form to DEEL.
+If eligible, families may be able to complete the enrollment prcoess.
+In the enrollment process you will:

 • complete the online application, and